-Key issue areas might include, for example, gender-based violence in refugee settings, discrimination against LGBTQI persons, or the legal rights of detained migrants or survivors of wartime sexual violence.
+Key issue areas include, for example, gender-based violence in refugee settings, discrimination against LGBTQI persons, or the legal rights of detained migrants or survivors of wartime sexual violence.

-We will establish a cross-campus workshop and global platform for faculty and student scholarship on intersecting issues of human rights, gender, migration, and international justice.
+We facilitate cross-campus workshops and create global platforms for faculty and student scholarship on intersecting issues of human rights, gender, migration, and international justice.

-We will create a campus-wide “collaboration lab” for faculty and students to identify urgent knowledge gaps and develop transdisciplinary research approaches and technical assistance projects.
+We collaborate with faculty and students to identify urgent knowledge gaps and develop transdisciplinary research approaches and technical assistance projects.

-We will convene leading researchers, policymakers, and practitioners to facilitate knowledge exchange and strengthen regional and disciplinary networks.
+We convene leading researchers, policymakers, and practitioners to facilitate knowledge exchange and strengthen regional and disciplinary networks.